Key Takeaways

 Who this is best for

-• Contractors who need real-time visibility into labor costs for profitability analysis
+- Contracting businesses that need real-time visibility into labor costs for profitability analysis

-• Teams tracking both crew and equipment hours against jobs
+- Teams tracking both crew and equipment hours against jobs

-• Operations where job cost clarity drives bidding and budgeting decisions
+- Operations where job cost clarity drives bidding and budgeting decisions

-• Contractors who want time tracking that directly supports financial insights
+- Businesses seeking time tracking that directly supports financial insights

 What features matter most

-• Integrated job costing
+- Integrated job costing

-• Daily cost insights
+- Daily cost insights

-• Mobile time tracking
+- Mobile time tracking

-• Equipment time tracking
+- Equipment time tracking

-• Clear reporting
+- Clear reporting

-For contractors where accurate job costing is a business priority — not a “nice to have” — BusyBusy gives you the labor visibility and cost breakdowns needed to protect profit margins and price future work with confidence.
+For companies where accurate job costing is a business priority — not a “nice to have” — BusyBusy gives you the labor visibility and cost breakdowns needed to protect profit margins and price future work with confidence.

 Common Mistakes Contractors Make When Choosing Time Tracking Software

 But time tracking software does not fail in the sales process.
-It fails on Monday morning when the crew is trying to get to work.
+It fails on Monday morning, when the crew is trying to get to work.

 Here are the most common mistakes we see contractors make when choosing a system.

-• Choosing a platform built for offices instead of job sites: Office tools assume stable schedules, reliable internet, and employees working in one location.
+- Choosing a platform built for offices instead of job sites: Office tools assume stable schedules, reliable internet, and employees working in one location.
 Job sites do not work that way.
 If the software is not mobile-first and field-friendly, adoption will collapse quickly.

-• Choosing software with weak job tracking and guessing job costs later: Tracking hours is not enough.
-Contractors need labor tied to the correct job.
+- Choosing software with weak job tracking and guessing job costs later: Tracking hours is not enough; contractors need labor tied to the correct job.
 If job tracking is confusing or easy to skip, you end up with timecards that look complete but provide useless job costing data.

-• Buying based on features instead of payroll workflow: A tool can have every feature in the world and still fail if payroll is difficult.
+- Buying based on features instead of payroll workflow: A tool can have every feature in the world and still fail if payroll is difficult.
 If your office still has to clean up timecards every Friday, the software is not saving you time.
 Payroll exports and reporting should be part of the decision from day one.

-• Rolling out company-wide before testing on one crew: This is one of the fastest ways to create resistance.
-If the rollout starts with confusion, the crew will label the software as “a waste of time” and adoption becomes an uphill battle.
+- Rolling out company-wide before testing on one crew: This is one of the fastest ways to create resistance.
+If the rollout starts with confusion, the crew will label the software as “a waste of time,” and adoption becomes an uphill battle.
 Testing with one crew first gives you a smoother rollout and fewer mistakes.

-How Much Does Contractor Time Tracking Software Cost
+How Much Does Contractor Time Tracking Software Cost?

 However, the most important part is not the monthly price.
 It is the return you get from cleaner timecards, faster payroll, and more accurate job costing.